lgragert/imputation-validation/README.md

 2) Do a weighted choice draw from the haplotype pair probability distribution to select a “true” high resolution multilocus unphased genotype.

+## National Kidney Registry (NKR) Dataset

+50K high resolution typings in kidney transplant setting.

+Roll back HLA typing to antigen level to simulate how data would appear in SRTR then reimpute.

+TODO - Get LG onto IRB to gain access to NKR data, then run imputation on NYU cluster.

 ## NMDP confirmatory typing validation datasets

 Mostly stem cell donors with their initial recruitment typing and their true high resolution HLA typing, typically a customized typing confirmatory typing ordered on behalf of a searching patient.
 There are also some random prospective high resolution typings.

-TODO - Need to request dataset from Martin Maiers at NMDP.
-This is a large dataset (>>100,000 test cases).
+TODO - Need a DUA to request dataset from Martin Maiers at NMDP.
+This is a large dataset (>>100,000 test cases) in stem cell transplant setting.